Comeza/nvim/README.md

 neovim.
 No (firstparty) dependencies required, except maybe basic stuff like `unzip` or `cmake`, since treesitter and mason are weird.

+> [!NOTE]
->[!NOTE] Treesitter needs `tree-sitter-cli` for some grammars to work.
+> Treesitter needs `tree-sitter-cli` for some grammars to work.
-This dependency is optional is only needed for some languages like latex.
+> This dependency is optional is only needed for some languages like latex.
-Those can be installed via
+> Those can be installed via
-- the AUR `paru -S tree-sitter-cli`,
+> - AUR `paru -S tree-sitter-cli`,
-- Cargo `cargo install tree-sitter-cli` or
+> - Cargo `cargo install tree-sitter-cli` or
-- NodeJs `npm i -g tree-sitter-cli` / `yarn global add tree-sitter-cli`
+> - Nodejs `npm i -g tree-sitter-cli`